SevlaMare/youtube-clone/README.md

 ![screenshot](https://github.com/SevlaMare/youtube-clone/blob/master/images/screenshot.png)

--The page is not responsible, it was build for a screen with 1600px<br>
+-The page is not responsible, it was build for a wide monitor screen<br>

 ## Requirements